Jesse Draxler: Artistry

 Jesse Draxler is a mixed media and multidisciplinary artist, and his pieces combine painting, photography, collage, typography and digital painting.
 Among their characteristics are distorting the human form, working in grayscale, and abstract landscapes.
 Writer Kyle Fitzpatrick described his portrayals as "a person mid-question ...
 Everything is abstracted just slightly, just enough to unnerve and entrance ...
 [It] feels as if his subjects are slowly focusing and refocusing, trying to become clearer", while artist Mike Carney said that it "is an authentic look into the transitional stasis of a technologically saturated existence, and the lapse of connection, far from bridged within its void."

 Jesse Draxler's varied influences include heavy metal and electronic music, Zen literature, automotive machinery, background noise, and films.
 He says that much of his work "involves directly translating what I hear into what I see."
-He tends to write and journal extensively before working, believing that "the inception starts with thinking about it or processing an idea in my mind."
 Before relocating from Minneapolis to Los Angeles in January 2015, Draxler cut out all color and started to work solely in black and white.
 As a colorblind person, he described his transition as "natural" and felt that it opened up his artistic vision rather than limiting it.

 Draxler's work has inspired music by Daniel Davies and Zola Jesus.
+As an illustrator, his clients have included The New York Times and Alexander McQueen.